christiskatsouris/Computational-Econometrics-R/README.md

 $$\hat{\theta}_n = \underset{  \theta \in \Theta  }{ \mathsf{argmin}  }  \ \ [ g_n(  X, \theta ) ]^{\prime} W [ g_n(  X, \theta ) ] $$

+In other words, the statistical geometry of the GMM estimator minimizes the distance of sample counterparts to popultation parameters based on the underline orthogonality conditions and the distance matrix W.

 ## Example 2